groundy

 Who else is on Sierra’s cap table beyond Tiger Global and GV?

 The investor syndicate also includes Sequoia, Benchmark, ICONIQ Capital, and Thrive Capital, alongside the disclosed Greenoaks-led prior round.
-The cap table spans growth, multi-stage, and crossover funds, which is consistent with Sierra having leverage to set terms rather than consolidating around a single lead — a factor in the 100x multiple holding between the $10B and $15B rounds.
+The cap table spans growth, multi-stage, and crossover funds, which is consistent with Sierra setting terms from a position of strength rather than consolidating around a single lead, a factor in the 100x multiple holding between the prior $10B1 and the $15B1 rounds.

 What governance obligations does Taylor’s OpenAI chairmanship create if the companies compete for the same contract?